7 Creative Decor Ideas for a Kid's Playroom

 Natural Light

-If possible, position play areas near windows to take advantage of natural light.
+Take advantage of natural light if possible.
+Best is to position play areas near windows.
 Consider sheer curtains that allow sunlight to filter in without creating glare.

 Ambient and Task Lighting